Amendment C088 to the Hobsons Bay Planning Scheme

 The Comprehensive Development Plan is a long-term plan for urban development.
 It describes how land is expected to be developed and how land uses may change over time to create a residential and employment hub.
 It also includes where and how additional services, utilities and transport infrastructure are planned to support future development.

 The development contributions plan outlines the levies landowners and developers must pay to the State Government and council to fund infrastructure and facilities for the new community.

 The comprehensive development zone is a planning tool that formalises the allowable uses within the precinct to ensure any development of land is in accordance with the CDP.

 A ‘mixed-use’ precinct is an area that has a variety of uses.
 In the case of this precinct, it will have housing, a commercial area, a town centre and community facilities.

-A number of height limits are proposed, with heights at the interface of the precinct being two storeys on existing residential areas of Kyle Road and New Street and scaling upwards to six storeys in the centre of the precinct.
+A number of height limits are proposed, with heights at the interface of the precinct being three storeys on existing residential areas of Kyle Road and New Street and scaling upwards to six storeys in the centre of the precinct.

 The plan states that buildings greater than three storeys in height should be highly articulated in design, including the use of podiums, verandahs and active frontages.

 The proposed development site is located between Kyle Road, New Street, Blackshaws Road and the West Gate Freeway.

 - a new town centre on Blackshaws Road incorporating shops, a supermarket and civic space